 Since you’re having pizza, read and discuss this post about Pizza Table Manners with your family at the dinner table.

 Wishing you happy dining!

-Plus you’ll get The Busy Moms Guide to Raising Confident, Considerate, and Mannerly Kids right away.
-It’s my five best tips to help you teach your children good manners at home in a fun and stress-free way.
+Plus, you’ll get my Family Table Manners Checklist and The Busy Moms Guide to Raising Confident, Kind, and Considerate Kids.
+It’s my best tips to help you teach your children good manners at home in a fun and stress-free way.
 Just enter your email below: